eddiemachado/recipes/_posts/2024-01-01-picadillo.md

   - Reduce heat to low, cover and cook for 15 minutes, stirring occasionally.
   - Stir in uncooked macaroni noodles, cover and cook for an additional 15-25 minutes, or until pasta is cooked.
   - Serve and Enjoy!

+Classic

+with Potatoes

+with Raisins

+with Tomato sauce

+If you want to do red picadillo, you can add [some simple things](https://www.desumama.com/cuban-recipes-familys-cuban-sofrito/) to the Sofrito and create the base:
+- Sofrito
+- Roma Tomatoes
+- Cumin powder
+- Oregano